SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Background

 The dynamics of a Cosserat rod \eqref{eq:crt_dynamics} is a set of \acp{PDE}, whose solution lies in a functional space, i.e., an infinite-dimension space.
 However, many approaches have been proposed in the literature to efficiently describe the robot with a finite number of \ac{DoFs}, trying to find the best trade-off between accuracy and computational efficiency.

 One of the most common modeling approaches is the \ac{PCC} \cite{webster2010design}.
 The core idea is to divide the backbone into segments and assume them as circumference arcs.
 This approximation fits very well for the slender shape of the \acp{CSR}.
 Furthermore, it provides the dynamics in the classical Lagrangian form \cite{siciliano}, allowing the transfer of many controllers from the rigid robot literature \cite{della2018dynamic}.
-In addition, the \ac{PCC} approach accounts for bending and elongation modes, describing effectively the deformations excited by tendon-driven and fluidic actuation sources.
+In addition, the \ac{PCC} approach accounts for both bending and elongation modes, effectively describing the deformations induced by actuators routed parallel to the backbone, under the assumption of negligible external force contributions.

 To include the twisting mode, \cite{grazioso2019geometrically} proposed to fit the pieces with a helix (i.e., constant curvature and torsion), enabling a general curve in the 3D space.

 However, the approximation of unshearable rods is unsuitable for interaction tasks where shear deformation is significant, particularly in cases involving contact with irregular objects or the environment.
 To expand the previous models, \cite{renda2018discrete} proposed the \ac{PCS} approach, which consists of considering the strain field constant along the length of the single piece.